-The Griffin Arts Festivals 2018 will take place from the 25 June – 6 July, and will explore the theme ‘Protest: Our voices in the world’.
+The Griffin Arts Festival 2018 took place from the 25 June – 6 July, and explored the theme ‘Protest: Our voices in the world’.

 Any work of art, or creative act, is an act of protest: against the norm, against the ‘old ways’ and sometimes against what is quite blatantly wrong.